alexasselin008/POCComposedStorybook/README.md

 # What needs to be tested in this POC

-- [x] Create 2 storybooks reprenting individual teams
+- [x] Create 2 storybooks representing individual teams
 - [x] Create a single storybook hosting all the teams components
 - [x] Test the local version of the storybook composition
 - [ ] Test the hybrid version of the storybook composition with the design system embedded